gracious-tech/copy.church/src/initiatives/critical-texts/index.md

 </script>

-# New Testament Critical Text Ratings
+# Critical Text Ratings

-Critical Texts are reconstructions of the original writings of the New Testament.
+Critical Texts are reconstructions of the original writings of the Old & New Testaments.
 Here's how they rate for legal accessibility.

 <CriticalRestrictions/>